vinibispo/ruby-lsp/static_docs/defined?.md

 ### `defined?`

 Returns a string describing its argument.
-See [miscellaneous syntax](https://docs.ruby-lang.org/en/3.3/syntax/miscellaneous_rdoc.html)
+[Read more](static_docs/descriptions/defined?.md)